acai128/image-search/README.md

 # Image Search Engine

-Image Search is used to find pictures by entering a key word in the search field
+Image Search is a tool used to find pictures by entering a key word in the search field.

 ## Technologies
 * JavaScript